 (What a winner, this picture!
 Want it?
 Get it right in high-res here on Stock Photo Secrets Shop!)

 2. Tie Images to your Brand

 How?
 Think long and deep about the keywords that better define your company, identify the demographics you’re aiming at, and what image you want to project overall: are a serious company?
 A friendly brand?
 Are you traditional or innovative?
-Is your potential client base made up of Gen X’s, Millennials or Gen Z’s?
+Is your potential client base made up of Gen X’s, Millennials, or Gen Z’s?
 The answers to these questions will guide you, and once you have a concrete list of concepts you want to portray, the style of images to choose should be more obvious.

-You can use the same models in a sort of visual docu-series, or work with an image-based timeline that goes through seasons, locations and life milestones… just some examples.
+You can use the same models in a sort of visual docu-series or work with an image-based timeline that goes through seasons, locations, and life milestones… just some examples.
 As storytelling demands you to maintain a direction, it will enforce cohesion as nothing else could.

 3. Define a Tone and Goal Through Photos

-Photography will help in your marketing efforts not only by defining your brand but also by delivering your intended messages in a clear, straight-forward and much more memorable way.
+Photography will help in your marketing efforts not only by defining your brand but also by delivering your intended messages in a clear, straightforward, and much more memorable way.
 From the actual content of the message to the tone it should use and the response it should provoke, pictures are there to get it done.

 How?
-Start by analysing what you want your design to say.
+Start by analyzing what you want your design to say.
 Knowing whether you want to project an image of trustworthiness, fun, friendliness, professionalism, etc., will be your guideline to search for photos that represent your immediate subject (like your field of expertise or the product/service you’re promoting) in a way that transmits precisely the emotions and ideas you intend.